top of page

 Meg has worked on landmark building projects and high-profile launches, including with Stephen Friedman Gallery, Venice Biennale, Dreamland Margate, Studio Voltaire and Dulwich Picture Gallery.
 She has led global communications campaigns for exhibitions and art fairs, and worked with both emerging and established artists worldwide including Jeffrey Gibson, David Shrigley, Yinka Shonibare and Rember Yahuarcani.

 In 2024, Meg founded Working Arts Club, a network supporting arts professionals from working-class backgrounds.
-Now comprising over 1,000 members, the club has collaborated with major institutions and organisations such as the V&A, Royal Academy, Christie's, Sotheby's, Frieze and Photo London, reflecting Meg's commitment to advocacy and structural change within the sector.
+Comprising over 1,200 members and operating across London and northern England, the club has collaborated with major institutions and organisations such as the V&A, Royal Academy, Christie's, Sotheby's and Photo London.
+Meg has been interviewed by titles including The Guardian, BBC Radio 6 Music, Frieze, The Art Newspaper, artnet, and more.

 Born in Margate, Kent, Meg is now based in South East London.